I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 1st method “Intuition”.

-3rd technique "Descartes' square for decision making."
+3rd method “Descartes square for decision making”.

-5th technique Jose Silva "Glass of water".
+5th method Jose Silva “Glass of water”.

-6th methodology "Stick to your basic priorities"
+6th technique “Stick to your basic priorities”

 The wise Greeks distributed the IMPORTANCE of values and their basic priorities as follows:

-• Natural and natural values like, water and food.
+• Natural and Natural Values like, water and food.

 7th technique “Wait”.

-Sometimes, in order to make the right decision, you just have to wait.
+Sometimes, to make the right decision, you just have to wait.
 You know that impulsive desires are often difficult to deal with.
-At the same time, if you wait a little, the desire may disappear by itself.
-And what seemed to be the primary necessity yesterday, today seems completely unnecessary.
-No wonder they say: "You need to sleep with this thought."
+At the same time, if you wait a little, the desire may disappear on its own.
+And what seemed a prime necessity yesterday seems completely unnecessary today.
+No wonder they say: “I need to sleep with this thought.”

 Summary.

 You got the answer to the question, how to make a decision when in doubt?
 And now you have to make your choice.
-When making a decision, it is important:
+When making a decision it is important:

-• disable emotions;
+• turn off emotions;

 • listen to intuition;

-• ask for advice from 2 closest people;
+• ask advice from 2 closest people;

 • consider other options, expand the choice;